 10 Reasons to Become a United States Citizen

-Becoming a legal permanent resident green card is the first step for an immigrant to live and work permanently in the United States.
+Becoming a legal permanent resident is the first step for an immigrant to live and work permanently in the United States.
 Naturalization is the process where a person voluntarily applies to become a permanent US citizen.
 The process to become a permanent United States citizen is overseen by United States Citizenship and Immigration Services (USCIS).
-In most cases, someone seeking citizenship must be at least 18-years-old and have been a Legal Permanent Resident (LPR, or green card holder) in the United States for five years or more.
+In most cases, someone seeking citizenship must be at least 18 years old and have been a Legal Permanent Resident (LPR, or green card holder) in the United States for five years or more.
 Someone can become a citizen of the United States, called naturalization, three ways:

 - Through birth